There are a lot of ways of gathering data in Virtuous. But which way is best? That depends on what information you need.

 - Be shared with other users.

-- Be automatically sent to a user with a set recurring time.
+- Be automatically scheduled to send to a user with a set recurring time.

 - Be added to your dashboard in a widget space.